 Most sessions are 45 minutes in length.

-Physical and Occupational Therapy at Special Strides costs $150/45 minutes.
+Physical Therapy, Occupational Therapy and Speech Therapy at Special Strides costs $150/45 minutes.
 Adaptive riding costs $75/45 minutes.
 Therapeutic carriage driving costs $80/lesson.
-Equine facilitated learning (EFL) costs $50/45 minutes.
+Equine facilitated learning (EFL) costs $75/45 minutes.
 Therapy sessions are partially subsidized by the ongoing, intensive fundraising efforts.
 We also provide financial assistance annually to some of our patients and riders.
 It is our mission to be able to provide all individuals who are in need of our services with assistance.
-In 2018, $130,000 has been granted to over 70 clients/riders in financial aid through the Steven Werthan Memorial Scholarship Fund.
+In 2019, $130,000 has been granted to over 70 clients/riders in financial aid through the Steven Werthan Memorial Scholarship Fund.

 What are the operating hours of Special Strides?